casthub/docs/en/modules.md

 ## Creating a Module

-Modules are created and managed within the CastHub App itself, so if you haven't already, [download the app](https://casthub.app/download).
+Modules are created and managed within the CastHub App itself, so if you haven't already, [download the app](/download).

 Once downloaded, installed and signed-in, you're ready to create your Module.
-Go to "Account Settings" via the @icon-settings icon and enable **Developer Tools**.
-You'll now have access to the Developer section of the App via the @icon-code icon!
+Go to "Account Settings" via the <app-icon type="settings"></app-icon> icon and enable **Developer Tools**.
+You'll now have access to the Developer section of the App via the <app-icon type="code"></app-icon> icon!

 ### Filling out the Form